dnedza/clim680_assignments/index.md

 #### Atlantic Basin Average

+Teleconnections related to the basin average North Atlantic temperature tend to be somewhat localized.
+SST tends to be constrained to the North Atlantic basin, while surface temperature impacts are generally restricted to the Northern Hemisphere subtropics.
+While there appears to be some signal in precipitation along the equator, these changes are not found to be significant.
+For all three variables the teleconnections tend to be more robust in GFDL-CM3.

+Within the North Atlantic basin itself, variability tends to occur in the horseshoe pattern often characterizes AMV.
+Correlation and regression analysis evaluates the robustness of this and finds strong relationships along this horseshoe pattern.
+No signficance is found in the western boundary region, except for a narrow path in GFDL-CM3.
+An interesting region of significant negative regression coefficients in found near the subtropical-subpolar gyre boundary, surrounded by positive coefficients, in GFDL-CM3.

 [Visualize Spatial Patterns of Teleconnections Associated with Atlantic Variability in GFDL-CM3](https://github.com/dnedza/clim680_assignments/blob/master/clim680_project_amv_dnedza_NOAA.ipynb)

 [Visualize Spatial Patterns of Teleconnections Associated with Atlantic Variability in GISS-E2-H](https://github.com/dnedza/clim680_assignments/blob/master/clim680_project_amv_dnedza_NASA.ipynb)